-Mental health medication can be an important part of some individual’s treatment.
+Mental health medication can be an important part of some people's treatment.
 Decisions about medications would come after your assessment.
 If medications seem to be indicated, we will arrange for you to meet with our medical staff.
 Medication evaluations are not done on a walk-in basis and are usually scheduled for a few days after your first assessment.
-This allows us to obtain any previous records and coordinate with your primary care doctor and other service providers to ensure there is a plan in place for you to continue to receive medication services.
+This allows us to obtain any previous records and coordinate with your primary care doctor or other service providers.
+This is important to ensure you can continue medication services after your visit.
 We do not provide ongoing medication management at the Hawthorn Walk-In Center.

 Can you help with housing?

 We recognize that issues like housing and employment have a big impact on an individual’s well-being.
-We do not have direct access to either, but we can connect you with agencies that can help you
+We do not have direct access to either, but we can connect you with agencies that can help.

 What type of training do the staff have?